+There are some good principles in IIFYM that you can introduce to your dietary approach.
 What IIFYM has opened our eyes to is that there is more to life than simply chicken and broccoli.

 It does provide some flexibility into your diet that can be beneficial from an adherence and mental standpoint; two overlooked factors in successful long-term dieting.